Advertise in Applause Magazine

 April 3 - May 3

-Winner of three Tony Awards, this “impeccable” (The Washington Post) pop-rock musical deploys wry humor and brutal honesty to explore how a family navigates their darkest hours.
+This “impeccable” (The Washington Post) pop-rock musical deploys wry humor and brutal honesty to explore how a family navigates their darkest hours.

 HELL’S KITCHEN